The Budget at Completion (BAC) is a value used in earned value management, a division of project management.

 This method involves comparing the work to actual costs of a similar project.
 If you have any differences between the two projects, those must be accounted for using an analysis of what the differences are.
 For example, we planted five trees for project A, therefore if we need to plant 10 trees for project B, we will estimate twice the cost of project A, but we estimate the trees to be 20% larger therefore we will add 20%. - Parametric Estimating

 This method involves determining the cost of a project via unit rates, determined from doing that type of work many times.
-In the construction industries, average rates are often published in industry guides (although the individual rates are usually top secret!) or project based organizations have average rates for different tasks.
+In the construction industry, average rates are often published in industry guides (although the individual rates are usually top secret!) or project based organizations have average rates for different tasks.
 The estimator must analyze what is different between their project and the average project.
 For example, our firm has a cost of $750 per tree, but these trees are 10% smaller than the average therefore we will subtract 10%.

 The estimates are usually done on a task level and rolled up into the overall project using a technique called bottom up estimating.
 If starting from the top and apportioning a larger estimate into individual tasks, it is called top down estimating.